 You’ve achieved so much in the past year, from being Maison&Objet Asia’s Designer of the Year to several big collaborations in the design scene.
-What would you consider your biggest success in 2016?
+What would you consider your biggest success in 2016 to be?

-2016 saw the launch of my lifestyle brand – andre fu living.
-I saw it as means to challenge myself – whether the type of experiences offered by my spatial projects could be more tangible.
+2016 saw the launch of my lifestyle brand, Andre Fu Living.
+I saw it as means to challenge myself - whether the type of experiences offered by my spatial projects could be made tangible.
 The vision for the brand is composed in a collective of collaborations, from established brands to small artisans.
 It is also an online retail platform that allows all products to be seen holistically together.

 What is there in store for Andre Fu in 2017 and what do you set to achieve next?

 I rarely set myself goals in life.
 My journey in design has always been very organic.
 2017 and 2018 shall be two critical years as a handful of hospitality projects that I have been working on the past six years shall be finally unveiled within this period.

 There is a number of new projects in the pipeline and I hope that I continue to create design experiences that inspire the customers.

 Can you describe your childhood and what elements of your upbringing have had the biggest influence in your creative principles today?